ATL-WDI-Exercises/rails_todo_app/README.md

-# TODO CRUD App in Rails
+# TODO CRUD App in Rails with Home Grown AuthN and AuthZ

 This is a simple Rails App for a TODO list.
 This app uses the following technologies: